 - Non-reversible corneal damage known as xerophthalmia

-Lack of vitamin A can lead to hyperkeratosis or dry, scaly skin.
+Lack of vitamin A can also lead to hyperkeratosis or dry, scaly skin.

 If you get too much vitamin A, you can become sick.

-- Large doses of vitamin A can also cause birth defects.
+- Large doses of vitamin A in pregnant women can also cause birth defects.

 - Acute vitamin A poisoning most often occurs when an adult takes several hundred thousand IUs of vitamin A.